 Brightling Cafe is held in the village hall 10am-noon on the last Saturday of the month March-November (except August).
-It is a great opportunity to meet friends and have a chat over a cup of coffee and a piece of cake.
+It is a great opportunity to meet friends or make them over a cup of coffee and a piece of cake.

-Monthly Wednesday lunch in the Village Hall.
-The lunches are popular, and use locally-sourced ingredients.
-They usually occur on the second Wednesday of the month.
+Bi-monthly Thursday lunch in the Village Hall.
+The lunches are popular and use locallysourced ingredients.
+They usually occur on the second Thursday of the month.
 The lunches are run by Beverley Quinn (07762 415683 bevalanq@yahoo.co.uk) and Joanna Coleman (07711 944232 colemanjj@btinternet.com).
+Everyone is welcome.

-Yoga classes take place in the village hall on Mondays 7pm-8.15pm and possibly other days.
-For more details contact Francesca at slowflowyogawithfrancesca@gmail.com or phone 01424 111222
+Yoga classes take place in the village hall with: Francesca at slowflowyogawithfrancesca@gmail.com or phone 01424 111222 on Mondays 7pm-8.15pm and Sundays 10.15am - 11.30am.